King Mohammed VI gives Morocco his own Revolution

 The Monarch’s speech was also highly welcomed by International Community: Washington hailed the Sovereign as “a reformer responding to people’s aspirations”, the US State Department spokesperson P.J Crowley affirmed at a press briefing held recently at the Foreign Press Centre in Washington.
 In Madrid, the Spanish government has highly commended the “historic” reforms, saying they are “important” and “respond to the aspirations of the Moroccan people.”
 Mohamed VI also had a phone conversation with France’s President, Nicolas Sarkozy, who congratualted the Sovereign on the profound constitutional reform; he received a similar phone call from the Spanish Monarch too.

-Tagged Constitution, Mohammed VI, Revolution.
+Tagged Constitution, Mohammed VI of Morocco, Revolution.